BrightspaceUI/actions/publish-to-cdn/README.md

 This action is typically triggered from a release workflow that runs on a repo's `main` branch when a new release is created.

-To assume the correct role for publishing to the CDN and have the appropriate secrets available, set up the `cdn` capability [in repo-settings](https://github.com/Brightspace/repo-settings/blob/main/docs/cdn.md).
+To have the appropriate secrets available, set up the `cdn` capability [in repo-settings](https://github.com/Brightspace/repo-settings/blob/main/docs/cdn.md).

 Here's a sample workflow: